 The Lunenburg Farmers’ Market Association provides free space to local not-for-profit groups.
 Please contact us at email@example.com for info and availability.

-Organizations designed to promote religious views, or individuals are not allowed to attend the market.
+Organizations designed to promote religious views, political groups, or individuals are not allowed to attend the market.

 How are vendors selected?